MecanicalDragon/obsidian_programming/Java/Core/Java Time.md

 **PERIOD** is a date-based amount of time in the **ISO-8601** calendar system, such as *2 years, 3 months and 4 days*.
 >This class models a quantity or amount of time in terms of years, months and days.
 The supported units of a period are YEARS, MONTHS and DAYS.
 All three fields are always present but may be set to zero.

-<br>Durations and periods differ in their treatment of daylight savings time when added to ZonedDateTime.
+Durations and periods differ in their treatment of daylight savings time when added to ZonedDateTime.
 A Duration will add an exact number of seconds, thus a duration of one day is always exactly 24 hours.
-By contrast, a Period will add a conceptual day, trying to maintain the local time.<br>
+By contrast, a Period will add a conceptual day, trying to maintain the local time.

 For example, consider adding a period of one day and a duration of one day to 18:00 in the evening before a daylight savings gap.
 The Period will add the conceptual day and result in a ZonedDateTime at 18:00 the following day.
 By contrast, the Duration will add exactly 24 hours, resulting in a ZonedDateTime at 19:00 the following day (assuming a one-hour DST gap).

 | Duration                                 | Period                                         |